Our Lady of Consolation: History

 In congregations of the Augustinian Order, the "Augustinian Rosary" is sometimes called the "Crown of Our Mother of Consolation".
-The traditional depiction of Our Mother of Consolation in Augustinian houses show Mary holding the Child Jesus on her lap.
-Both of them hold the Augustinian cincture in their hands.
+The traditional depiction in Augustinian houses show Mary holding the Child Jesus on her lap.
+They both hold the Augustinian cincture in their hands.

 Archconfraternity

 The oldest and most celebrated of these Confraternities of the Cord is probably the Archconfraternity of Our Lady of Consolation, also called the Archconfraternity of the Cincture of Saint Monica, Saint Augustine and Saint Nicholas of Tolentino.
 In 1439, the Augustinian Order obtained the faculty to set up the Confraternity of the Cincture for lay people.
-It was based on an Augustinian tradition which holds that Saint Monica in the fourth century was distraught with anxiety for her wayward son, Augustine, and that Mary gave her a sash which the Virgin wore, with the assurance that whoever wore this belt in her honour would receive her special consolation and protection.
 Later on, it was adopted by the Hermits of Saint Augustine as a distinctive part of their habit.

 The confraternity of Our Lady of Consolation was founded in 1495 in Bologna, Italy.
 In 1575 both confraternities merged in a single Archconfraternity of Our Lady of Consolation and Cincture.
 Other similar confraternities were aggregated to the Archconfraternity in Bologna.

 The annual feast of the Archconfraternity is 4 September.
 Members are obliged to wear a black leather belt, to fast on the vigil of the feast of Saint Augustine and to recite daily the "Little Rosary of Our Lady of Consolation" which is composed of thirteen couplets of beads.
 The essential prayers to be said are Our Father and Hail Mary repeated thirteen times after which is recited the Hail Holy Queen.

 For the erection of and reception into this archconfraternity, special faculties must be had from the prior general.
 The headquarters of the society is the Church of Sant'Agostino, Rome where the body of Saint Monica lies.

-Dates of veneration
+Cult of the Blessed Virgin Mary

-The feast of Our Lady of Consolation is observed in particular places, regions, parish churches, orders or religious institutes.
+The feast of Our Lady of Consolation is observed in several Catholic countries within orders or religious institutes.